jharkness25/project-joshua-and-autumn/proposal/proposal.md

 The database includes data on the collection of sediment samples, including geographic location, by general and specific location categories (i.e., “Boston Harbor”), when the sample was collected, and by whom.
+Samples were collected from the sea floor using a “grab” or “core” method; a “core” being defined as when multiple subsamples were collected within a larger vertical sample.
+Station data is principally sample specific unique IDs, coordinates, and date of collection.
 Sediment textural data includes particle size, percent composition of sand, gravel, silt, clay, etc., along with summary statistics and distributions of particle types/sizes within each sample.
 The inorganics dataset includes concentrations of many inorganic contaminents, such as lead, mercury, arsenic, cadmium, and sample radioactivity.
-Organic contaminants are split between three datasets:
-PCBs includes numerous polychlorinated biphenyls (PCBs), cyclohexanes, and organochlorine pesticides (such as DDT, DDE, aldrin, dieldrin, etc.)
-PAHs includes polycyclic hydrocarbons (PAHs), which are hydrocarbon rings (excluding benzene) common in coal and oil products.
+Organic contaminants are split between three datasets: PCBs includes numerous polychlorinated biphenyls (PCBs), cyclohexanes, and organochlorine pesticides (such as DDT, DDE, aldrin, dieldrin, etc.) PAHs includes polycyclic hydrocarbons (PAHs), which are hydrocarbon rings (excluding benzene) common in coal and oil products.
 General organic contaminants includes butyls, total concentrations of PCBs, PAHs, and pesticides, and volatility of tested samples.

 Taken as a whole, this database is quite large and a comprehensive analysis of all the data it contains is unrealistic for this 5-week long